Generac Acquires Enbala, Boosting Plan to Harness Behind-the-Meter Energy Resources

 European competitors tapping North American markets include REstore, acquired by U.K. energy company Centrica; Kiwi Power, which is working with Engie in Texas; and Enel North America, which acquired U.S. demand response provider EnerNOC, battery provider Demand Energy and EV charging company eMotorWerks.

-Enbala’s 10-year deployment, investment history
+Enbala’s 10-year deployment and investment history

 Denver-based Enbala got its start aggregating pumps, motors and other variable loads into frequency regulation markets run by mid-Atlantic grid operator PJM and Ontario's Independent Electricity System Operator, and coordinating chillers, refrigerators and other behind-the-meter flexibility as a partner in Canada’s PowerShift Atlantic project.

-In mid-decade it shifted from that direct market participation model to focus on serving utilities via demand response and DER integration programs.
-Its utility customers include Portland General Electric, Public Service New Mexico, Sacramento Municipal Utility District, Eversource, and Ontario, Canada utility Electra, as well as other undisclosed partners, Enbala's Vos said..
+In mid-decade, it shifted from that direct market participation model to focus on serving utilities via demand response and DER integration programs.
+Its utility customers include Portland General Electric, Public Service New Mexico, Sacramento Municipal Utility District, Eversource and Ontario, Canada utility Electra, as well as other undisclosed partners, Enbala's Vos said.

 Enbala has expanded into managing behind-the-meter batteries and solar systems, with pilot projects in Hawaii using rooftop PV solar inverters and behind-the-meter batteries for Southern California Edison’s Integrated Grid Project, and a major project with Australia’s AGL to manage the country’s largest solar-battery VPP project.
 It's also working on projects in Europe and Japan, Vos said, though he declined to provide more details.

 The acquisition won’t change Enbala’s business model, Vos stressed.
-The company will continue aggregating DERs from multiple vendors and providers as a stand-alone business within Generac.
-But it will be integrating its software with technologies from other companies Generac has acquired over the past several years to enhance its grid services efforts, including inverter-battery technology provider Pika Energy and customer energy data management provider Neurio.
+The company will continue aggregating DERs from multiple vendors and providers as a standalone business within Generac.
+But it will be integrating its software with technologies from other companies Generac has acquired over the past several years to enhance its grid services efforts, including inverter-battery technology provider Pika Energy and customer-energy-data management provider Neurio.

 Enbala and Generac have been working together on a “couple of proposals and initiatives” that are in development with utilities, Vos said.
 “We’ve known each other as businesses for quite a long time.”